 Enjoy Reading

-Reading provides a different type of thrill to skydiving or dodgeball.
-Literature is a realm of endless opportunity, and a good book can take you literally anywhere, from a pirate ship crewed by clowns in the Caribbean to an alien world populated by men named Mike.
+Reading provides a different type of thrill than skydiving or dodgeball.
+Literature is a realm of endless opportunity to foster your love of reading, and a good book can take you literally anywhere, from a pirate ship crewed by clowns in the Caribbean to an alien world populated by men named Mike.

 Your trip starts now.
 Where do you want to go?